-Please sign and date below to acknowledge that you have received, read and agreed to the School-Parent Compact.
+Please sign and date below to acknowledge that you have received, read and agreed to this School/Parent Compact.
 Once signed, please return the form to your child's teacher.
 We look forward to our school-parent partnership!

-Principal Signature Date
+School Representative Signature: Date:

-Parent Guardian Signature Date
+Parent/Guardian Signature: Date:

-Student Signature Date
+Student Signature: Date: